APLMOOC/APLMOOC_Backend/test_framework/README.md

 Write an ambivalent function "Ranking" which accepts:

-- as right argument a simple character vector giving the name of a CSV file
+- as right argument a simple character vector giving the name of a CSV file which has two columns "name" and "score"
 - as optional left argument, either:
   - a simple numeric vector of integers
   - a simple character vector giving the name of a file of raw 8 bit signed integers